telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/create-project.md

 ##

-With the new Visual Studio Extensions for WinForms you can quickly create an application pre-configured to use Telerik UI for for WinForms.
+With the new Visual Studio Extensions for WinForms you can quickly create an application pre-configured to use Telerik UI for WinForms.
 The quickest way to have such a project is using the Visual Studio New Project Wizard.
 Under the Telerik node there is a new node – Windows, where two project templates exist:

 ![installation-deployment-and-distribution-vsx-create-project 001](images/installation-deployment-and-distribution-vsx-overview004.png)

 For convenience the same project templates could be found under the __Visual C# -> Windows__  and __Visual Basic -> Windows__ nodes.

-After you click the __OK__ button, you get the Create New Project Wizard, provided by the Telerik UI for for WinForms Visual Studio Extensions.
-The wizard detects all the installed distributions of Telerik UI for for WinForms and lists them in a combo box.
+After you click the __OK__ button, you get the Create New Project Wizard, provided by the Telerik UI for WinForms Visual Studio Extensions.
+The wizard detects all the installed distributions of Telerik UI for WinForms and lists them in a combo box.
 You can select a version which you want to be applied to your project.
 You can select what type of project to be created: Standard, Word-Inspired or Outlook-Inspired.
 You can access the Create New Project Wizard through the Telerik menu when you need to create a new Telerik WinForms application:

 The Create New Project Wizard lets you: